AnabDube/Data-analysis-projects-anab/README.md

 # Data-analysis-projects-anab
 A collection of beginner-friendly data analysis projects built with Excel

-Updated README with Business Sales Dashboard
+Updated README with Business Sales Dashboard.

 This project was completed as part of a Business Analytics with Excel course.
 The goal was to transform raw sales data into an interactive and visually compelling dashboard that supports business decision-making.